Yelp/elastalert/docs/source/ruletypes.rst

 ``victorops_routing_key``: VictorOps routing key to route the alert to.

+``victorops_message_type``: VictorOps field to specify serverity level.
+Must be one of the following: INFO, WARNING, ACKNOWLEDGEMENT, CRITICAL, RECOVERY

 Optional:

 ``victorops_entity_display_name``: Humna-readable name of alerting entity.
 Used by VictorOps to correlate incidents by host througout the alert lifecycle.